canonical/ubuntu-frame/RUNNING_IN_A_VM.md

     $ snap install wpe-webkit-mir-kiosk
     $ snap connect wpe-webkit-mir-kiosk:wayland ubuntu-frame:wayland
+    $ snap start wpe-webkit-mir-kiosk

 Once the installation completes the QEMU window should show the WPE website.

-This can be changed using the “url” snap configuration option:
+The website can be changed using the “url” snap configuration option:

     $ snap set wpe-webkit-mir-kiosk url=https://mir-server.io